 Drs.
 Jerlando F.L.
 Jackson, LaVar J. Charleston, and Juan Gilbert presented “Changing Attitudes about Computing Science at Historically Black Colleges and Universities: Benefits of an intervention Program Designed for Undergraduates” at the Understanding Interventions Conference that Broaden Participation in Research Careers.
 This event took place May 27, 2011 at Vanderbilt University in Nashville, TN.

 The American Educational Research Association (AERA) held its annual meeting April 8-12, 2011 in New Orleans, Louisiana.
-Drs.
-Charleston and Jackson attended to present two research studies: “Uniquely Situated in Computing Sciences Programs in Higher Education: Experiences of African American Women Who Still Find Success” and “Differential Gender Outcomes of Career Exploration Sessions for African American Undergraduates: An Examination of Computing Science Outreach Efforts at Predominantly White Institutions.”
+Wei LAB Assistant Director, Dr. LaVar Charleston and Director, Dr. Jerlando F. L. Jackson attended to present two research studies: “Uniquely Situated in Computing Sciences Programs in Higher Education: Experiences of African American Women Who Still Find Success” and “Differential Gender Outcomes of Career Exploration Sessions for African American Undergraduates: An Examination of Computing Science Outreach Efforts at Predominantly White Institutions.”

 Upper Iowa University celebrated Dr. Martin Luther King, Jr. Day on its Fayette campus.
 The program was held on Monday, January 17, 2011 at 4 p.m. in the East Café.
 Dr. Jerlando F. L. Jackson was selected as the keynote speaker for the Martin Luther King Jr. Event.